 When the state tax code contains provisions that give incentives for taxpayers to behave in certain ways, such as saving more or donating to charities, this also has a cost to taxpayers.
 Without the special provisions, either general taxes could be lower or more revenue could be available to provide public services.
-For example, if all special provisions in the Montana income tax were eliminated, either revenue would increase by about 30 percent or rates could be reduced by about one-fifth, from a range of 1 percent to 6.9 percent to a range of 0.8 percent to 5.5 percent.
-A special tax provision's cost to the state budget, and ultimately to other taxpayers, is called a tax expenditure.
+This cost to the state budget, and ultimately to other taxpayers, is called a tax expenditure.